 2) At the start of high school, explain to your child that doing well academically in high school will help in many ways.
 Grades in each year of high school contribute equally towards creating their GPA.
 So, getting higher grades in 11th grade doesn’t override not such good grades in 9th.
 Best to give it their all from the beginning.

-4) Learn everything you can about financial aid – how the EFC is calculated, what year will be your FAFSA base year, possible strategies for shifting income, when to maximize retirement contributions and when not to, how much to put in a 529 plan in your name vs. a grandparent’s name, and more.
+4) Learn everything you can about financial aid – how the EFC is calculated, what year will be your FAFSA base year, possible strategies for shifting income, when to maximize retirement contributions and when not to, the ins and outs of 529 plans and how much to put in one in your name vs. a grandparent’s name.

-5) Research, research, research and target colleges that are more generous with need and merit aid BEFORE your student applies.
-There’s lots of data to help with this: % of financial need met, % of students receiving financial need, % of students without need receiving grants, avg grant size, and more.
+5) Research, research, research, and target colleges that are more generous with need and merit aid BEFORE your student applies.
+Using data to help with this is recommended, and luckily, there’s lots of data to help with this: % of financial need met, % of students receiving financial need, % of students without need receiving grants, average grant size, and more.

 6) Have a serious conversation about money and how much you can afford to pay towards college BEFORE your student starts the college search process.